dribdat/awesome-hackathon/README.md

 ## Platforms

-These are applications that are specifically designed to run [hackathons](https://en.wikipedia.org/wiki/Hackathon), or which have effectively adapted for use in events of this type.
+By awesome hackathon platforms, we mean web or mobile applications that are specifically designed to run a hackathon, or which have effectively adapted for use in events of this type.
+They typically allow organizers to announce the schedule and topics, register participants, and document the results.

+### Open Source Platforms

+These are open source applications that can be run with a cloud provider or self-hosted, and allow full control of the data.
+Being open source efforts, they typically embrace open standards and are developed by non-profits and volunteer communities.
 In alphabetical order.
-Non-open source platforms are marked with 🔒

-- [dribdat](https://github.com/dribdat/dribdat) - Hackathons with Impact, based on open data and web standards.
-(Python)
+- [Dribdat](https://github.com/dribdat/dribdat) - Hackathons with impact, based on open data and web standards. `Python`
-- [hackdash](https://github.com/impronunciable/hackdash) - Organize hackaton ideas into a dashboard.
-(Node.js, MongoDB)
+- [HackDash](https://github.com/impronunciable/hackdash) - Organize hackaton ideas into a dashboard. `Node`
-- [hackfoldr](https://github.com/hackfoldr/hackfoldr) - Organize gdoc and hackpad documents for hackathons.
-Created by g0v (Node.js)
+- [Hackfoldr](https://github.com/hackfoldr/hackfoldr) - Organize gdoc and hackpad documents for hackathons. `Node`
-- [junctionapp](https://github.com/hackjunction/JunctionApp) -  All-in-one hackathon platform for organisers.
-Maintained by Junction (Node.js)
+- [JunctionApp](https://github.com/hackjunction/JunctionApp) -  All-in-one hackathon platform for organisers, maintained by Junction. `Node`
-- [quill](https://github.com/techx/quill) - A registration system designed especially for large hackathons.
-Maintained by HackMIT (Node.js)
+- [Quill](https://github.com/techx/quill) - A registration system designed especially for large hackathons, maintained by HackMIT. `Node`
-- [versusvirus-app](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - Managing team building at large online hackathons.
-(Node.js)
+- [VersusVirus-App](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - For managing team building at large online hackathons, currently unmaintained. `Node`

+### Commercial Platforms

+Established and startup commercial, non-open-source platforms for hackathons.
+Despite having a presence on GitHub, the core applications are closed-source projects, and are therefore marked with a lock icon (🔒).

+- [Devfolio](https://github.com/devfolioco) 🔒 - Supporting India's 'largest and fastest growing community of builders'.
+- [Devpost](https://github.com/challengepost) 🔒 - A company whose customers market developer tools and jobs to the community.

 ## Tooling

 These are frameworks, utilities and online tools for solving a variety of issues that hackathon organizers commonly face.
 They often have some way of integrating with the platforms above.
-Non-open source tools are marked with 🔒

 ### Promoting